tomgoren/quickfolio/README.md

 **static/** holds static content (css, js, various images).

 p.s.
-This might be completely irrelevant at this point (2016), seeing as it is pretty easy to just throw up a site using Squarespace or something similar).
+This might be completely irrelevant at this point (2016), seeing as it is pretty easy to just throw up a site using Squarespace or something similar.
 This was made in a different era with simplicity in mind.
 I'm proud of it nonetheless, because it is quick and funky.